horizon-connect-eu/go-taf/Tasks.md

 Create an event source component that generates 5 random events per second.
 The range of IDs should include 0-99 as values.
-Create them as structs first, and then turn them into proper structs.
+Create them as strings first, and then turn them into proper structs.
 Also create the A and B components, that will print out the values upon arrival.

 ### 2. State Updates

 Change the A and B components so that will forward matching event to the TAM replacement.
 In turn, the TAM replacement should do the update operation of the states map according to the description above.

 ### 3. Computations